UofT-DSI/python/README.md

 5. Use a loop to go over elements of an array
 6. Describe the benefits of Object Oriented programming
 7. Use the `numPy` library to perform mathematical operations on arrays and datasets
-8. Use the `pandas` library to analyze a dataset, and manipulate numerical and tabular data.

 ## Assignments